 The Department monitors the quality and effectiveness of the System's routine maintenance program by periodic surveys using the Maintenance Rating Program ("MRP").
 The Department has used the MRP since 1985 to evaluate routine maintenance in five broad categories: roadway, roadside, vegetation and aesthetics, traffic services, and drainage.
 The MRP results in a maintenance rating of 1 to 100 for each category, as well as an overall rating for the System's routine maintenance performance.
-The System recently revised its overall routine maintenance rating standard to 90, as compared to 85 in recent prior periods.
-While the System does not currently meet the new standard, Management is committed to investing in future projects that are necessary to adequately preserve the System's infrastructure.
+The Department sets the overall MRP rating standard at 80.
+Management is committed to investing in future projects that are necessary to adequately preserve the System's infrastructure.